chrisl8/Witchazzan/README.md

 Author: [Harry Tzioukas](https://opengameart.org/users/harrytzioukas)
 License: [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 File Name: `written_paper_no_background.png`
-Note: Converted from static image to sprite sheet by me.
+Note: Converted from static image to sprite sheet by ChrisL8.
 - Unsure
 I'm not sure where these images came from.
 I didn't make them, but I lost track of the sources.
 If I find the source, I will add it here.
 File Names: `Dungeon_Tileset.png`, `bones.png`